Unidata/netcdf-c/docs/nczarr.md

 So for example, if variable _v1_ is contained in top level group g1 -- _/g1 -- then the key for _v1_ is _/g1/v_.
 Additional meta-data information is stored in special objects whose name start with ".z".

-In Zarr, the following special objects exist.
+In Zarr Version 2, the following special objects exist.
 1. Information about a group is kept in a special object named _.zgroup_;
 so for example the object _/g1/.zgroup_.
 2. Information about an array is kept as a special object named _.zarray_;